On global stability of optimal rearrangement maps: Introduction

 and notice a special structure in the second integral.
 This allows us to prove a {\it hierarchy of estimates} for the velocity $u$, ordered by {\it the number of normal derivatives} in $\cD^s$, and hence to close our nonlinear iteration.

-For the proof of Theorem \ref{theo:global} we will need the local well-posedness of the AHT model \eqref{AHT} in Sobolev spaces: \begin{theo} Let $\Omega$ be a bounded domain in $\Rr^d$, $d\ge 2$ with smooth boundary.
+For the proof of Theorem \ref{theo:global} we will need the local well-posedness of the AHT model \eqref{AHT} in Sobolev spaces: \begin{theo} Let $\Omega$ be a bounded domain in $\Rr^d$, $d\ge 2$ with smooth boundary or periodic boundary conditions.
 Let $s>1+\frac{d}{2}$ be an integer.
 Then for any initial data $z_0\in H^s(\Omega)$, there exist a positive time $T$ depending only on $\| z_0\|_{H^s(\Omega)}$ and a unique solution $z\in C([0, T]; H^s(\Omega))$ of \eqref{AHT}. \end{theo} Local well-posedness of \eqref{AHT} in H\"older spaces $C^{1, \alpha}(\Omega)$ has been obtained in \cite{AHT}.
-Since the velocity $u$ has the same Sobolev regularity as the unknown $z$, Theorem \ref{theo:lwp} can be proved using standard energy methods.
+Since the velocity $u$ has the same Sobolev regularity as the unknown $z$, the proof of Theorem 1.6 is standard via energy methods, and thus will be skipped.